Morehouse ADODI celebrate Black queer joy with ‘Veiled Noir Ball’

 Image Credit: morehouseadodi/instagram

-The ball brought together students from across the Atlanta University Center to celebrate the creativity, history and joy of Black queer culture.
+Students all over the Atlanta University Center came to celebrate the creativity, history and joy of Black queer culture.
 The atmosphere buzzed with energy as performers walked, posed and danced through various ballroom categories, each moment honoring the artistry of a culture built on freedom and defiance.

 ADODI Co-President Jordan Freeman expressed the deeper purpose that the event holds.